University tuition fees and funding

 - universities in Wales can charge tuition fees of up to £9,000 per year to students from anywhere in the UK

-- universities in Scotland can charge tuition fees of up to £9,250 per year to students from England, Wales and Northern Ireland, but tuition is free for students from Scotland (and also for students from other parts of the EU)
+- universities in Scotland can charge tuition fees of up to £9,250 per year to students from England, Wales and Northern Ireland, but tuition is free for students from Scotland

 - universities in Northern Ireland can charge tuition fees of up to £4,395 to students from Northern Ireland and up to £9,250 to students from England, Scotland and Wales.

-The majority of universities charge the full amount, meaning tuition for a three-year course will cost at least £27,750.
+The majority of universities charge the full amount, meaning tuition for a three-year course will typically cost at least £27,750.
 Other expenses must be considered: rent and food; course materials; travel; personal items; and your social life.

 Tuition fees and loans differ depending on where you live in the UK.
 In general, you can apply for maintenance loans to help with living costs and for tuition fee loans to cover the cost of study.
 Loans must be paid back.
 You may also be able to apply for a means-tested maintenance grant (bursary in Scotland), which does not need to be paid back.
 Maintenance grants are not available in England.
 Your household income will affect how big a maintenance loan you can have and whether you are eligible for a grant.